Expand Your Career Pathways

 Digital badges certify and validate your specialized skills and training.
 Through your badges, future employers can learn key details about the content of your training and experience.

-As a graduate student, you have free access and memberships for resources and trainings from many different University experts and affiliates.
-Search for topics like CV/resume writing, diversity statements, and preparing for a diverse career search.
+As a graduate student, you have free access and memberships for resources and training from many different University partners.

 The 3-Minute Thesis (3MT®) challenges students to communicate the significance of their projects without the use of props or industry jargon, in just three minutes.
 The competition develops academic, presentation, and research communication skills and help students' learn to quickly explain their research to a non-specialist audience leaving them wanting to know more.